 - A39.
 The outcome of an accounting estimate will often differ from the accounting estimate recognized in the prior period financial statements.
-By performing risk assessment procedures to identify and understand the reasons for such differences, the auditor may obtain: - Information regarding the effectiveness of management's prior period estimation process, from which the auditor can judge the likely effectiveness of management's current process. - Audit evidence that is pertinent to the re-estimation, in the current period, of prior period accounting estimates. - Audit evidence of matters, such as estimation uncertainty, that may be required to be disclosed in the financial statements.
+By performing risk assessment procedures to identify and understand the reasons for such differences, the auditor may obtain: - Information regarding the effectiveness of management's prior period estimation process, from which the auditor can judge the likely effectiveness of management's current process. - Audit evidence that is pertinent to the re-estimation, in the current period, of prior period accounting estimates. - Audit evidence of matters, such as estimation uncertainty, that may be required to be disclosed in the financial statements. - A40.

-- A40.
 The review of prior period accounting estimates may also assist the auditor, in the current period, in identifying circumstances or conditions that increase the susceptibility of accounting estimates to, or indicate the presence of, possible management bias.
 The auditor's professional skepticism assists in identifying such circumstances or conditions and in determining the nature, timing and extent of further audit procedures. - A41.
-A retrospective review of management judgments and assumptions related to significant accounting estimates is also required by ISA (UK and Ireland) 240.
-12 That review is conducted as part of the requirement for the auditor to design and perform procedures to review accounting estimates for biases that could represent a risk of material misstatement due to fraud, in response to the risks of management override of controls.
-As a practical matter, the auditor's review of prior period accounting estimates as a risk assessment procedure in accordance with this ISA (UK and Ireland) may be carried out in conjunction with the review required by ISA (UK and Ireland) 240. - A42.
+A retrospective review of management judgments and assumptions related to significant accounting estimates is also required by ISA (UK) 240.12 That review is conducted as part of the requirement for the auditor to design and perform procedures to review accounting estimates for biases that could represent a risk of material misstatement due to fraud, in response to the risks of management override of controls.
+As a practical matter, the auditor's review of prior period accounting estimates as a risk assessment procedure in accordance with this ISA (UK) may be carried out in conjunction with the review required by ISA (UK) 240. - A42.
 The auditor may judge that a more detailed review is required for those accounting estimates that were identified during the prior period audit as having high estimation uncertainty, or for those accounting estimates that have changed significantly from the prior period.
-On the other hand, for example, for accounting estimates that arise from the recording of routine and recurring transactions, the auditor may judge that the application of analytical procedures as risk assessment procedures is sufficient for purposes of the review. - For fair value accounting estimates and other accounting estimates based on current conditions at the measurement date, more variation may exist between the fair value amount recognized in the prior period financial statements and the outcome or the amount re-estimated for the purpose of the current period.
+On the other hand, for example, for accounting estimates that arise from the recording of routine and recurring transactions, the auditor may judge that the application of analytical procedures as risk assessment procedures is sufficient for purposes of the review. - A43.
+For fair value accounting estimates and other accounting estimates based on current conditions at the measurement date, more variation may exist between the fair value amount recognized in the prior period financial statements and the outcome or the amount re-estimated for the purpose of the current period.
 This is because the measurement objective for such accounting estimates deals with perceptions about value at a point in time, which may change significantly and rapidly as the environment in which the entity operates changes.
 The auditor may therefore focus the review on obtaining information that would be relevant to identifying and assessing risks of material misstatement.
-For example, in some cases obtaining an understanding of changes in marketplace participant assumptions which affected the outcome of a prior period fair value accounting estimate may be unlikely to provide relevant information for audit purposes.
-If so, then the auditor's consideration of the outcome of prior period fair value accounting estimates may be directed more towards understanding the effectiveness of management's prior estimation process, that is, management's track record, from which the auditor can judge the likely effectiveness of management's current process. - A44.
-A difference between the outcome of an accounting estimate and the amount recognized in the prior period financial statements does not necessarily represent a misstatement of the prior period financial statements.
-However, it may do so if, for example, the difference arises from information that was available to management when the prior period's financial statements were finalized, or that could reasonably be expected to have been obtained and taken into account in the preparation of those financial statements.
-Many financial reporting frameworks contain guidance on distinguishing between changes in accounting estimates that constitute misstatements and changes that do not, and the accounting treatment required to be followed.
+For example, in some cases, obtaining an understanding of changes in marketplace participant assumptions which affected the outcome of a prior period fair value accounting estimate may be unlikely to provide relevant information for audit purposes.
+If so, then the auditor's consideration of the outcome of prior period fair value accounting estimates may be directed more towards understanding the effectiveness of management's prior estimation process, that is, management's track record, from which the auditor can judge the likely effectiveness of management's current process.

-12 ISA (UK and Ireland) 240, "The Auditor's Responsibilities Relating to Fraud in an Audit of Financial Statements," paragraph 32(b)(ii).
+12 ISA (UK) 240 (Revised June 2016), The Auditor's Responsibilities Relating to Fraud in an Audit of Financial Statements, paragraph 32(b)(ii).